mspncp/gosu-wiki/Getting Started on Linux.md

-#summary How to set up Gosu on Linux or FreeBSD.
+# Getting Started on Linux

+(or FreeBSD, as I am told!)

 [ ![Please post feedback and additions as comments to this page and visit the boards for questions outside the scope of a single wiki page.
 Thank you!](board_link.png) ][boards]